kgdunn/pid-book/univariate-review/univariate-review.rst

 	single: normal distribution; table for
 	single: t-distribution; table for

-Statistical tables for the normal- and :math:`t`-distribution
+Statistical tables for the normal- and t-distribution
 ============================================================================

 .. image:: ../figures/univariate/Statistical-tables/Statistical-tables.png